h2oai/h2o-2/h2o-docs/source/Ruser/Rinstallgit.rst

 **STEP 2**

-Start an instance of H\ :sub:`2`\ O (in this example, on local host with 3 gigs of memory, and assuming you are in your h2o directory).
+Start an instance of H\ :sub:`2`\ O (in this example, on localhost with 3 gigs of memory, and assuming you are in a local h2o directory).

 ::